ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ✗ Build script: examples/tokenvm/scripts/build.sh
 ```

-CLI will generate a locally compiled binary, and then create the subnet.
+CLI will generate a locally compiled binary, and then create the Subnet.

 ```
 Cloning into ...